paulwrubel/stroll/README.md

 > After grabbing a random notebook from the shelf, you notice that its pages already have a bunch of tallies on them!
 Oh well, you'll just have to continue from where they left off, I guess...

 A stroll can accept user input.
-You can input up to 9 arguments, which get pre-filled into pages `1`-`9` when you leave your home.
+You can supply a single argument, a string, the characters of which will get pre-filled into pages `1`-`9` when you leave your home.
+The values of the characters as a Unicode decimal value will be used.
 They can then be changed or referenced like normal.
+Characters past the 9th in a supplied string are ignored.

 ### Yelling!